 Trends and Latest Developments

 Another area of active research is the study of sound waves in non-Newtonian fluids.
-These fluids, like blood or certain polymers, have viscosities that change under stress.
+Because of that, researchers are also investigating the use of sound waves for non-destructive testing of materials.
+Day to day, by analyzing the way sound waves interact with a material, it's possible to detect defects or imperfections without damaging the sample.
 Understanding how sound waves propagate through these fluids is crucial for applications like drug delivery and microfluidics.
-Researchers are also investigating the use of sound waves for non-destructive testing of materials.
-By analyzing the way sound waves interact with a material, it's possible to detect defects or imperfections without damaging the sample.
+Plus, these fluids, like blood or certain polymers, have viscosities that change under stress.
 This technique is widely used in the aerospace and automotive industries.

 There's also growing interest in using sound waves for energy harvesting.
 Acoustic energy harvesting involves converting ambient sound vibrations into electrical energy.
-While still in its early stages, this technology has the potential to power small electronic devices or sensors in noisy environments.
+That's why while still in its early stages, this technology has the potential to power small electronic devices or sensors in noisy environments.
 Imagine a world where your smartphone could be partially charged by the ambient noise around you!

 Tips and Expert Advice